 She designed a t-shirt for each park.
-Today I’m going to share the free SVG files with you in case you’d like to make your own Disney shirt!
+Today I will share the free SVG files with you in case you’d like to make your own Disney shirt!
 You can also use these to make cute tote bags or mugs!

-Oh, Mickey, You’re So Fine DIY Disney Tee & SVG File
+Oh, Mickey, You’re So Fine with DIY Disney Tee & SVG File

 UP Is one of our all-time favorite Disney movies.
-For Animal Kingdom she designed a take on the “adventure is out there” saying form the movie.
+For Animal Kingdom, she designed a take on the “adventure is out there” saying from the movie.
 Since it was for AK she took a bit of inspiration from Expedition Everest for the design as well.

 Hey, Howdy, Hey Toy Story T-Shirt & SVG file